Fredd124/Cinema-Web-Scrapper/README.md

 # Movies Release Data Scraper

 ## Introduction
-This repository contains Python scripts for scraping movie release data from three different websites: IMDb (for movies releasing in Portugal), Cinemas NOS, and Castello Lopes Cinemas.
+This repository contains folders, each one with one Python script, for scraping movie release data from three different websites: IMDb (for movies releasing in Portugal), Cinemas NOS, and Castello Lopes Cinemas.

 ## Scripts Overview

 ### 1. IMDb - Upcoming Movies in Portugal
-The `imdb_upcoming_movies_portugal.py` script scrapes data about upcoming movie releases in Portugal from IMDb.
+The `imdb_upcoming_movies_portugal.py` script, from the `imdb_web_scraper` folder, scrapes data about upcoming movie releases in Portugal from IMDb.
 It organizes the data and saves it as a CSV file.

 ### 2. Cinemas NOS - Upcoming Movies
-The `nos_upcoming_premier_movies.py` script extracts data from the Cinemas NOS website.
+The `nos_upcoming_premier_movies.py` script, from the `nos_web_scraper` folder, extracts data from the Cinemas NOS website.
 It categorizes movies into upcoming releases and past premieres, based on the user's choice, and saves the information to a CSV file.

 ### 3. Castello Lopes Cinemas - Upcoming Movies
-The `castello_lopes_upcoming_premier_movies.py` script extracts data from the Castello Lopes Cinemas website.
+The `castello_lopes_upcoming_premier_movies.py` script, from the `castello_lopes_web_scraper` folder, extracts data from the Castello Lopes Cinemas website.
 It categorizes movies into upcoming releases and past premieres, based on the user's choice, and saves the information to a CSV file.

 ## Requirements
 - Python 3